EliahKagan/NuHello/README.md

 (N.B.
 Counterintuitively, `dotnet clean` may break in a project after doing this.
-Assuming the packages are still available, you can run `dotnet restore` and then `dotnet clean` works again.
+Assuming the packages are still available, you can run `dotnet restore` to make `dotnet clean` work again.
 Other `dotnet` CLI actions that may require a restore, such as `dotnet build`, will take care of doing the restore, so you don&rsquo;t have to run `dotnet restore` manually before running `dotnet build`, even if you&rsquo;ve just cleared your local NuGet caches.)

 ## src/Hello &ndash; Ekgn.NuHello